fmalmeida/MpGAP/README.md

 ## About

-MpGAP is an easy to use nextflow docker-based pipeline that adopts well known software for genome assembly of Illumina, Pacbio and Oxford Nanopore sequencing data through illumina only, long reads only or hybrid modes.
+MpGAP is an easy to use nextflow docker-based pipeline that adopts well known software for _de novo_ genome assembly of Illumina, Pacbio and Oxford Nanopore sequencing data through illumina only, long reads only or hybrid modes.
 This pipeline wraps up the following software:

 || **Source** |
 |:- | :- |